PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-07 18:20:13
+Last updated: 2024-04-07 18:20:46
-Random Quote: Come on, we gotta rally.
-Make some memories. - Piper Chapman
+Random Quote: Stark: "Can I give you a piece of advice?"
+Carter: "I'd rather you didn't." - Peggy Carter